C.J. Abrams Preview, Player Props: Nationals vs. Blue Jays

 C.J.
 Abrams At The Plate

-- Abrams has an RBI in 32 of 122 games this year, with multiple RBI in 12 of them.
+- In 32 games this year (26.0%), Abrams has picked up an RBI, and in 12 of those games (9.8%) he had more than one.
 He has also driven home three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.